-We then use this model to predict the future.
-According to our benchmark scenario, based upon current growth rates and rates of returns, the inheritance flow will stabilize around 16% of national income by 2040, i.e. at a lower level than the 19th century steady-state.
-This is due both to higher projected growth rates (1.7% vs 1.0%) and to lower projected after-tax rates of return (3.0% vs 5.3%).
-In case growth slows down to 1.0% after 2010, and after-tax returns rise to 5.0% (which corresponds to the suppression of all capital taxes, and/or to a combination of capital tax cuts and a rising global capital share), then the model predicts that the inheritance flow will keep rising and converge towards 22%-23% after 2050.
-In all plausible scenarios, the inheritance-income ratio in the coming decades will be at least 15%-20%, i.e. closer to the 19th century levels than to the exceptionally low levels prevailing during the 1950s-1970s.
-A come-back to postwar levels would require pretty extreme assumptions, such as the combination of high growth rates (above 5%) and a prolonged fall in asset prices and aggregate wealth-income ratios.
+We also use this model to predict the future.
+According to our benchmark scenario, based on current growth rates and rates of returns, the inheritance flow will stabilize around 16% of national income by 2040, that is, at a lower level than the nineteenthcentury steady state.
+This is due both to higher projected growth rates (1.7% versus 1.0%) and to lower projected after-tax rates of return (3.0% versus 5.3%).
+In case growth slows down to 1.0% after 2010, and after-tax returns rise to 5.0% (which corresponds to the suppression of all capital taxes, and/or to a combination of capital tax cuts and a rising global capital share), then the model predicts that the inheritance flow will keep rising and converge toward 22-23% after 2050.
+In all plausible scenarios, the inheritance-income ratio in the coming decades will be at least 15-20%, that is, closer to the nineteenth-century levels than to the exceptionally low levels prevailing during the 1950s-1970s.
+A come-back to postwar levels would require pretty extreme assumptions, such as the combination of high growth rates (above 5%) and a prolonged fall in asset prices and aggregate wealthincome ratios.

-Now, the fact that aggregate inheritance flows return to 19th century levels does not imply that the concentration of inheritance and wealth will return to 19th century levels.
-On distributional issues, this macro paper has little to say.
-We view the present research mostly as a positive exercise in aggregate accounting of wealth, income and inheritance, and as a building block for future work on inequality.
-One should however bear in mind that the historical decline of wealth concentration in developed societies has been quantitatively less important than some observers tend to imagine.
-E.g. according to the latest SCF, the top 10% owns 72% of U.S. aggregate wealth in 2007, while the middle 40% owns 26% and the bottom 50% owns 2%.2 In a country like France, the top 10% currently owns about 60% of aggregate wealth, and the bottom 50% owns around 5%.
-These top decile wealth shares around 60%-70% are certainly lower than the top decile wealth shares above 90% observed in developed countries around 1900-1910, when there was basically no middle class at all.3 But they are not that much lower.
-It has also been known for a long time that these high levels of wealth concentration have little to do with the life cycle: top wealth shares are almost as large within each age group.4 The bottom line is that the historical decline in intra-cohort inequality of inherited wealth has been less important quantitatively than the long term changes in the aggregate inheritance-income ratio.
+The fact that aggregate inheritance flows return to nineteenthcentury levels does not imply that the concentration of inheritance and wealth will return to nineteenth-century levels.
+On distributional issues, this macro article has little to say.
+We view the present research mostly as a positive exercise in aggregate accounting of wealth, income, and inheritance and as a building block for future work on inequality.
+One should, however, bear in mind that the historical decline of wealth concentration in developed societies has been quantitatively less important than some observers tend to imagine.
+For example, according to the latest Survey of Consumer Finances (SCF), the top 10% owns 72% of U.S. aggregate wealth in 2007, whereas the middle 40% owns 26% and the bottom 50% owns 2%.2 In a country like France. the top 10% currently owns about 60% of aggregate wealth, and the bottom 50% owns around 5%.
+These top decile wealth shares around 60-70% are certainly lower than the top decile wealth shares above 90% observed in developed countries around 1900-1910, when there was basically no middle class at all (see Piketty, Postel-Vinay, and Rosenthal 2006).
+But they are not that much lower.
+It has also been known for a long time that these high levels of wealth concentration have little to do with the life cycle: top wealth shares are almost as large within each age group.3 The bottom line is that the historical decline in intra-cohort inequality of inherited wealth has been less important quantitatively than the long-term changes in the aggregate inheritance-income ratio.
 So aggregate evolutions matter a lot for the study of inequality.